-As an academic health system, University of Minnesota Health focuses on improving health outcomes through the research we conduct and the clinical services, education, and training we provide.
-We work closely with our partner researchers at University of Minnesota to develop new health technologies and treatment approaches.
-Your patients can get involved in this exciting research by participating in a clinical trial.
+University of Minnesota Health is an academic health system.
+We focus on improving health outcomes through our research, our clinical services, education, and training.
+We work closely with our partner researchers at University of Minnesota to develop new health technologies and treatments.
+Your patients can get involved in this exciting research by taking part in a clinical trial.

-Provided through the University of Minnesota's Clinical and Translational Science Institute (CTSI), StudyFinder is an easy-to-use, mobile-friendly website that allows quick access to a listing of University of Minnesota research studies currently seeking volunteers.
-StudyFinder kiosks are available in the Clinics and Surgery Center and throughout the University of Minnesota Medical Center campus, and they display research participant stories and information.
+StudyFinder, provided through the University of Minnesota's Translational Science Institute (CTSI), is an easy-to-use, mobile-friendly website.
+It allows quick access to a listing of University of Minnesota research studies currently seeking volunteers.
+StudyFinder kiosks are available in the Clinics and Surgery Center and throughout the University of Minnesota Medical Center campus.
+The kiosks also display research participant stories and information.

-Clinical trials can also be located through the Masonic Cancer Center, University of Minnesota website and through the National Institutes of Health.
+Find clinical trials through the Masonic Cancer Center, University of Minnesota website and through the National Institutes of Health.

-Eligibility to participate in a clinical trial is based on various criteria, including age, gender, certain medical conditions and treatment history or daily behaviors.
-These criteria pertain to the specific research questions being addressed and allow researchers to maintain the highest safety standards for participants.
+We use various standards to qualify patients for a clinical trial.
+These criteria may include age, gender, certain medical conditions and treatment history or daily behaviors.
+They relate to the specific research questions being addressed.
+Criteria allow researchers to maintain the highest safety standards for participants.

-Those interested in participating in a research study are encouraged to discuss participation with their doctors and to learn as much as possible about the study.
-We encourage prospective participants to ask specific questions about the purpose of the study, how long it will last, how the study may affect their daily life, what types of tests and treatments are involved, and whether study results will be provided to participants.
-Study participants can exit studies at any point.
+Those who may want to take part in a research study should talk to their doctors.
+They should learn as much as possible about the study.
+We encourage potential participants to ask specific questions.
+Ask about the study's purpose: how long it will last, how it may affect their daily life, what types of tests and treatments are involved, and whether study results will be given to participants.
+Study participants can leave studies at any point.

-Participation in a clinical trial does not substitute for regular medical care.
-Prospective participants can learn more about clinical trials from the following resources:
+Participation in a clinical trial does not take the place of regular medical care.
+Learn more about clinical trials from the following resources:

-The University of Minnesota has an unparalleled depth and breadth of research and clinical resources that it taps into to provide expert care, knowledge and support.
+University of Minnesota has great depth and breadth of research and clinical resources that it taps into to provide expert care, knowledge and support.